ashawkey/stable-dreamfusion/readme.md

 ### Image-conditioned 3D Generation

 ## preprocess input image
 # note: the results of image-to-3D is dependent on zero-1-to-3's capability.
-For best performance, the input image should contain a single front-facing object.
+For best performance, the input image should contain a single front-facing object, it should have square aspect ratio, with <1024 pixel resolution.
 Check the examples under ./data.
 # this will exports `<image>_rgba.png`, `<image>_depth.png`, and `<image>_normal.png` to the directory containing the input image.
 python preprocess_image.py <image>.png
 python preprocess_image.py <image>.png --border_ratio 0.4 # increase border_ratio if the center object appears too large and results are unsatisfying.

-## train
+## zero123 train
 # pass in the processed <image>_rgba.png by --image and do NOT pass in --text to enable zero-1-to-3 backend.
 python main.py -O --image <image>_rgba.png --workspace trial_image --iters 5000

-# if the image is not exactly front-view (elevation = 0), adjust default_theta (we use theta from 0 to 180 to represent elevation from 90 to -90)
+# if the image is not exactly front-view (elevation = 0), adjust default_polar (we use polar from 0 to 180 to represent elevation from 90 to -90)
-python main.py -O --image <image>_rgba.png --workspace trial_image --iters 5000 --default_theta 80
+python main.py -O --image <image>_rgba.png --workspace trial_image --iters 5000 --default_polar 80

 # by default we leverage monocular depth estimation to aid image-to-3d, but if you find the depth estimation inaccurate and harms results, turn it off by:
 python main.py -O --image <image>_rgba.png --workspace trial_image --iters 5000 --lambda_depth 0

 python main.py -O --image <image>_rgba.png --workspace trial_image_dmtet --dmtet --init_with trial_image/checkpoints/df.pth

+## zero123 with multiple images
+python main.py -O --image_config config/<config>.csv --workspace trial_image --iters 5000

+## render <num> images per batch (default 1)
+python main.py -O --image_config config/<config>.csv --workspace trial_image --iters 5000 --num_images_per_batch 4

 # providing both --text and --image enables stable-diffusion backend (similar to make-it-3d)
 python main.py -O --image hamburger_rgba.png --text "a DSLR photo of a delicious hamburger" --workspace trial_image_text --iters 5000